lgiordani/cabook/manuscript/part_0_introduction/chapter_02_about_the_book.md

 My name is Leonardo Giordani, I was born in 1977 with Star Wars, bash, Apple ][, BSD, Dire Straits, The Police, Rumours, The Silmarillion.
 I'm interested in operating systems and computer languages, photography, fantasy and science fiction, video- and boardgames, guitar playing, and (too) many other things.

 I studied and used several programming languages, from the Z80 and x86 Assembly to Python and Scala.
 I love mathematics and cryptography.
-I’m mainly interested in open source software, and I like both the theoretical and practical aspects of computer science.
+I'm mainly interested in open source software, and I like both the theoretical and practical aspects of computer science.

-After having worked for 13 years in the field of satellite imagery, I am now working at [WeGotPOP](www.wegotpop.com), a London-based company that creates software for film productions.
+After having worked for 13 years in the field of satellite imagery, I am now working at [WeGotPOP](https://www.wegotpop.com), a UK company based in London and New York that creates software for film productions.

 In 2013 I started publishing some technical thoughts at [The Digital Cat](http://thedigitalcatonline.com).